"The cold night unfolded. In front of me, those eyes, slits of white promising-" "Max, put a sock in it." "Sorry, force of habit."

 In 2, Max starts feeling contempt for Vlad even before he stabs him in the back.

 Forgot About His Powers: In Chapter 2 of the second game, Max will single-handedly clear out an abandoned office building full of cleaners.
 Then he's forced to leap out a window to avoid an explosion, and the rest of the chapter is spent playing as Mona providing cover fire for Max.
 He'll get pinned down behind barriers several times over the next several levels and will be helpless until Mona can take out the lone man firing on him.
+The implication is that the impact to the head that ended his section knocked him for a loop, and he's still not up to his usual strength.

 In 3 Max finally tracks down Fabiana as wells as Marcello, both held hostage by multiple gangsters, as he knew they would be throughout his entire investigation.
 He has the element of surprise, is heavily armed, and he's...well, Max Payne, a dynamite gun fighter who makes Time Itself his bitch when he has to.
 He walks directly into the room, gets disarmed, captured, and his failure gets both of the siblings murdered in front of him.